Reviews12 min read

 Starting Paid Price ~$13/mo ~$9/mo ~$15/mo ~$20/mo

 Mailchimp vs. Brevo: Brevo wins on price, especially for larger lists.
-Mailchimp wins on ease of use and the sheer number of integrations.
-If budget is tight, Brevo is a serious contender and honestly more people should be considering it.
+Mailchimp wins on ease of use and sheer number of integrations.
+If money's tight, Brevo is worth serious consideration and honestly more people should be looking at it.
 Brevo

 Mailchimp vs. ConvertKit: ConvertKit is purpose-built for creators and handles audience segmentation and sequences better for that specific use case.
-If you're a blogger, podcaster, or online educator, Kit is worth a serious look.
+If you're a blogger, podcaster, or online educator, Kit deserves a serious look.
 Try Kit

 Mailchimp vs. Klaviyo: Klaviyo is the heavy hitter for e-commerce businesses doing real revenue.
 It's more complex, more expensive, but the segmentation and attribution features are genuinely on another level.
 Klaviyo